mohamedshaik272/sAI/README.md

 sAI is a holographic AI companion designed for mental health support as well as other healthcare-related needs.
 It combines real-time voice interaction, 3D avatar animation, and physical motor tracking to create an AI that feels present and responsive.

-This project bridges AI software with hardware embodiment — allowing an AI assistant to listen, respond naturally, animate visually, and physically track the user.
+This project bridges AI software with hardware — allowing an AI assistant to listen, respond naturally, animate visually, and physically track the user.

 ## What It Does